 A prebiotic product would seem to fit the FDA definition of Medical Food.
 It would be offered for the “dietary management” of dysbiosis which is not a “disease” but rather a “condition” found with many diseases.
 There is presently nothing on the market in the medical field in the prebiotic arena.

-2. Barrier dysfunction, permeability of the gut and leaky gut-they all mean the same thing.
+2. Barrier dysfunction, permeability of the gut and leaky gut they all mean the same thing.
 Normally the epithelial cells that line the colon are tight together one against the other.
-This is assured when certain hormones-called tight junction hormones- are copious in this area.
+This is assured when certain hormones called tight junction hormones- are copious in this area.
 When dysbiosis is present then these hormone concentrations are not as high and the cells loosen one from the other.
 Spaces between the cells occur.
-3 known things then can slide through and get into the portal vein and hence to the liver.
+3 known things than can slide through and get into the portal vein and hence to the liver.
 All blood from the gut goes to the liver first via the portal vein.

 3. Endotoxemia– the term means loosely anything bad that gets into the blood.
 Endo-means that it is made in the body.
 There are 3 main elements that get into the blood: